feilab-hust/DORM/README.md

 ## Training Process

-1. Open a terminal in the `DORM` directory and run `train.py`; the 'Config train' panel will appear.
+1. Open a terminal in the `DORM/code` directory and run `train.py`; the 'Config train' panel will appear.

 2. Set the parameters in **Global parameters**: